Essential points for kitty care

 Kitty will focus on an object and stay low to the floor surface, then rapidly accelerate towards object.
 This is kitty hunting-nature.

 Kitty hunting-nature can become playful-nature with training.
-Playing a bit rough with kitty during this time teaches kitty that you are also a hunter.
-Pulling kitty tail is ok if done playfully and will not trigger kitty attack-defense instinct.
-Kitty learns there is no danger.
-Success is achieved when kitty responds to this type of play with licking or lying on kitty back.
+Playing a bit rough with kitty during this time teaches kitty that you are also hunter.
+Pulling kitty tail, if done playfully, is ok.
+Avoid to trigger kitty attack-defense instinct.
+Kitty will learn there is no danger.
+Success is achieved when kitty responds to this type of play with soft biting, licking, or lying on kitty back.

 Kitty play sometimes includes gentle biting or paw manipulations.
 If kitty plays too rough then hold kitty down and speak gently, but firmly (see no-no).

 Kitty sleep is cute, but is kitty really zzz?

 Kitty knows what kitty likes to eat.
 Learn what kitty likes with by letting kitty smell food items.

 If available, kitty will eat too many snacks.
 Be careful of kitty cuteness.

 The kitty olfactory and gustatory senses are highly developed.
 Kitty may catch a mouse or a bird.
 Often this is a gift, not food (see kitty-gift).

 Kitty likes to drink water drops from the sink.